 Connect the red main feeder conductor to the car starter’s battery power terminal.
 Then, install the supplied main fuse and holder in the main feeder conductor between the starter and the power stud found inside the panel.

 Switches & Grounds

 Install a ground wire between the relay panel and the auto chassis.
-Then, use the attached bullet terminal to connect a control circuit wire to your switch inputs, with outputs connected to the appropriate screw terminals.
+Then, connect the control circuit terminal to your switch inputs, with switch outputs connected to the appropriate screw terminals.

 Connect your loads to the appropriate screw terminals.
 Ground your loads.
 See the 3, 4, 6, and 8 relay module diagrams above.